-Fraser Health currently has staff called Aboriginal mental health and patient liaisons, who help with connecting and supporting Aboriginal people, their families, and mental health staff to provide Aboriginal cultural appropriate services.
-Learn more about the services here.
+Our Aboriginal mental health and patient liaisons help connect and support Aboriginal people, their families, and mental health staff to provide Aboriginal cultural appropriate services in hospital and in the community.
+Learn more about our Aboriginal mental health liaisons services.

 Dental prevention services for Aboriginal people are offered both on and off reserve throughout Fraser Health in rural and urban settings.
-The Health Promotion & Prevention Dental teams work in collaboration with community health teams to strengthen relationships and build community capacity among Aboriginal communities to ultimately prevent dental disease.
+Our Health Promotion and Prevention Dental teams work in collaboration with community health teams to strengthen relationships and build community capacity among Aboriginal communities to prevent dental disease.

-The Dental teams assist families in reducing barriers in accessing dental care through outreach dental clinics offered every three months in Aboriginal communities such as Katzie First Nation and Kwantlen First Nation, as well as in urban settings at the Kla-how-eya Healing Place Primary Health Clinic.
+The dental teams assist families in reducing barriers to dental care through outreach dental clinics offered in Aboriginal communities such as Katzie First Nation and Kwantlen First Nation, as well as in urban settings at the Kla-how-eya Healing Place Primary Health Clinic.

 Have questions about benefit types and coverage?
 View benefits information here.

-Fraser Health provides Brief Intervention Training (BIT) sessions in Aboriginal communities.
-BIT sessions provide participants with the skills, knowledge and resources to be able to address tobacco dependence with clients in their community.
-Aboriginal tobacco resources, highlighting the difference between traditional tobacco and commercial tobacco, are provided in all BIT participant resource packs.
+Fraser Health provides Brief Intervention Training sessions in Aboriginal communities to provide participants with the skills, knowledge and resources to address tobacco dependence with people in their community.
+This training includes resources highlighting the difference between traditional tobacco and commercial tobacco.

-Any groups who would like Brief Intervention training in addressing tobacco dependence can contact: firstname.lastname@example.org to arrange a session.
+Any groups who would like this training to address tobacco dependence can contact email@example.com to arrange a session.